 No matter if you work on an hourly rate or charge a flat fee, time tracking is extremely important - not only because you can track how productive (and profitable) you really are, but because how much you earn depends on the time you spend working.

 Hourly Rates vs Flat Fee

 Most agencies and freelancers charge by the hour.
 They have hourly rates for different job types (like design, writing, development) and quickly create invoices based on the time they spend on particular tasks.

 Charging by the hour has become a norm and clients don't fear it as before.
 But there are still some clients who don’t like the open-endedness of time tracking.
-They have a budget, a clear idea what they need, and paying by the hour is risky because they can't control it.
+They have a budget, a clear idea of what they need, and paying by the hour is risky because they can't control it.

-When searching for a contractor, a client just wants to knows whether the contractor can develop an app and how much it'll all cost.
+When searching for a contractor, a client just wants to know whether the contractor can develop an app and how much it'll cost.
 They don’t need to know how you calculate work hours and whether you decide to spend 30 hours on design and 60 hours on development, or vice versa.
 They just want to know the bottom line.